dotnet/EntityFramework.Docs/samples/end2end/PlanetaryDocs/README.md

 ---
 page_type: sample
-description: "This repository is intended to showcase a full application that supports Create, Read, Update, and Delete operations (CRUD) using Blazor (Server), Entity Framework Core and Azure Cosmos DB."
+description: "This repository is intended to showcase a full application that supports Create, Read, Update, and Delete operations (CRUD) using Blazor (Server), Entity Framework Core, and Azure Cosmos DB."
 languages:
 - csharp
 products:
-- dotnet-core
 - ef-core
 - blazor
 - azure-cosmos-db